pokai-huang0828/wk_tools/README.md

 ## Overview

 This repository contains a suite of Python scripts designed to automate various tasks on Android devices using ADB (Android Debug Bridge).
 These scripts can perform a variety of functions including retrieving device information, extracting clipboard data, listening for tap events, and enabling developer mode.
-The scripts are particularly useful for developers and testers who need to interact with Android devices programmatically.
+They are particularly useful for developers and testers who need to interact with Android devices programmatically.

 ## Scripts

 ### `find_imei.py`

 This script retrieves the IMEI (International Mobile Equipment Identity) number of the connected Android device.
+It includes several utility functions to interact with the device's UI and gather necessary information.

-#### Key Functions:
+#### Key Functions

 - **`run_adb_command(command)`**: Executes an ADB shell command and returns the output.
 - **`is_phone_awake()`**: Checks if the phone is awake.
 - **`wake_up_phone()`**: Sends a command to wake up the phone.